Ray Jackson (basketball): Professional career

-Known for his time as one member of the Fab Five, Jackson was never drafted into nor played in the NBA.
+Known for his time as a member of the Fab Five, Jackson was not drafted by an NBA team and never played in the league.
 He was cut in preseason by the New York Knicks before the 1995–96 season and cut by the Detroit Pistons before the 1996–97 season.
 He was drafted in the Continental Basketball Association (CBA) by the Grand Rapids Hoops #35 in the 3rd round in 1995.

 While with the Hoops, he won the 1995–96 CBA Rookie of the Year Award.

 He then played in France with Pro A team SIG Basket, in Argentina in the Liga Nacional de Básquet with Obras Sanitarias (where he averaged 16 points per game) and Venezuela with Cocodrilos de Caracas.

 In a February 10, 2007 article on Yahoo Sports, Jackson says that: "It took me a long time to get over the fact that I was the only one that didn't make it to the NBA from the Fab Five, but I'm over it because I'm back home and I'm happy with what I'm doing with my life."